How do I get an estimate?

 We will contact you via email as soon as we have received your watch.
 In the email you will receive our initial survey of the exterior of the watch, this will not include your estimate or any survey of the interior of the watch.

 When we have thoroughly inspected the watch and have diagnosed the problem we will contact you by e-mail and by phone if needed with your estimate for repairs.
-(There is no charge for the estimate, and if for any reason you decide not to proceed with the repair, Illinois Watch Company will ship you back your watch.
-The only cost will be for return shipping and insurance which is a flat-rate within the continental USA for express mail shipping of $24.95 for insurance up to $5000 & $32.95 if the value of your watch exceeds $5000.
+There is no charge for the estimate, and if for any reason you decide not to proceed with the repair, Illinois Watch Company will ship you back your watch.
+The cost will be for return shipping and insurance which is a flat-rate within the continental USA for priority mail insured shipping of $35.00.

-This is the most important question that should be asked before sending your valuable.
+This is the most important question that should be asked before sending your valuable timepiece.
 You should take the time to do some research and find out exactly to whom you are sending your watch.
 It is important that you feel comfortable before proceeding.